-- □ Placement Services During the school year, the Center schedules interviews with recruiters from businesses, school systems, graduate and professional schools, and various governmental agencies.
+- Career Information A career library allows students to explore current information on careers, job outlook, and salaries.
+Career guidance software is available to assist students in making career decisions and obtaining a variety of career information. - Placement Services During the school year, the Center schedules interviews with recruiters from businesses, school systems, graduate and professional schools, and various governmental agencies.
 The center also assists students in securing part-time and summer employment.
 Since assistance in securing employment is also extended to alumni, permanent credentials are kept on file for each senior who completes a placement file.
-Assistance is also provided in developing resumes, cover letters, and professional portfolios. - □ Internships The Center can help students find practical or job related experiences which will supplement their learning.
+Assistance is also provided in developing resumes, cover letters, and professional portfolios. - Internships The Center can help students find practical or job related experiences which will supplement their learning.
 The Center houses the best information on local and national opportunities.
 The Quincy area provides many opportunities for students to explore career choices and develop marketable skills.
-Our local community provides opportunities for all our majors. - □ Undeclared Majors Program Students who have not yet declared a major or who are uncertain about their choice of major may work either individually or in groups with a counselor.
+Our local community provides opportunities for all our majors. - Undeclared Majors Program Students who have not yet declared a major or who are uncertain about their choice of major may work either individually or in groups with a counselor.
 Students are guided through a series of activities that allow them to explore their interests and skills and find majors and careers that correspond to them.
-Two classes, CDE 110 Career Development, and CDE 120 Career Planning, and access to career exploration software, "Focus," are also provided.
+Two classes, CDE 110 Career Development, and CDE 120 Career Planning, and access to career exploration software are also provided.

-Admission
+Undergraduate Admission